-Isn't it funny how before Thanksgiving all you could think about was turkey?
-During the holiday season, it should be easy to get thin slices of turkey breast from your butcher shop or grocery store.
+During the holiday season, getting thin slices of turkey breast from your butcher or grocery store is easy.

 Your butcher is thinking about turkey too!
 Turkey cutlets are boneless and skinless cuts of breast meat.
 They are low in saturated fat and low in carbs.